HL7/cql/input/pages/15-h-timeintervalcalculations.md

 Date 2: 2014-*02*-28 19:02:34 +
 Duration = year (date 2) - year (date 1) = 2014 - 2012 = *2 years*

-*Note:* Because there is no February 29 in 2014, per the <<05-languagesemantics.adoc#datetime-arithmetic-1,Date and Time Arithmetic>> section, the last day of the calendar month is used.
+*Note:* Because there is no February 29 in 2014, per the [Date and Time Arithmetic](#05-languagesemantics.adoc#datetime-arithmetic-1) section, the last day of the calendar month is used.
 Thus the number of years can only change when the date reaches February 28. (e.g. 2012-02-29 + *1 year* = 2013-02-28)

 ### Negative Examples